indraniel/hypergiant/README.md

 ## Installation
-This repository is a [Chicken Scheme](http://call-cc.org/) egg.
+This repository is a [Chicken Scheme](https://call-cc.org/) egg.

-It is part of the [Chicken egg index](http://wiki.call-cc.org/chicken-projects/egg-index-4.html) and can be installed with `chicken-install hypergiant`.
+It is part of the [Chicken egg index](https://eggs.call-cc.org/5) and can be installed with `chicken-install hypergiant`.

 ## Requirements
-* opengl-glew
+* epoxy
 * glfw3
 * gl-utils
 * gl-math